camelinaction/camelinaction2/chapter17/cluster-cache-hazelcast/README.md

 ```

 You can try to restart either FOO or BAR which should ensure the counter survives in the cache and is updated correctly.

+#### Running with atomic counter

+This example can also use the atomic-counter instead which you can run using

+    mvn compile exec:java -Pfoo-atomic
+    mvn compile exec:java -Pbar-atomic

+See more details in `CounterRoute` and `AtomicCounterRouter.java` source code.